benhsz/infix-readings/README.md

 # Infix Readings for Lisp
-A DrRacket plugin to provide infix readability to prefix syntax
+A DrRacket plugin to provide infix readability to prefix syntax.

 # Work In Progress